Trava

 Recommendations and limitations

-Successful fare optimization may lead to a change in the ticket time limit (TTL).
-It is recommended to perform the Ticket Time Limit check after the optimization step has been successfully completed.
+Successful fare optimization may lead to a change in the Ticket Time Limit (TTL).

-Ticket Time Limit (TTL) — enables validation of the remaining time before the reservation TTL expiration.
+TTL validates the remaining time before reservation expiration.

 Settings